Injured Workers

 In Medabra, we want to challenge the status quo.
 Our goal is to take a bottom-up approach and rely on detailed low-level data to identify worker-centric issues.
 We aim to identify and influence opportunities for systematic improvement.

 We are well-aware that the workers’ compensation system is very challenging.
 For one, it is difficult to distinguish the effect of care from non-medical factors such as the workplace, employer accommodation, comfort of financial benefits, worker motivation, and so on.
-Another reason are insurance and employer incentives (or disincentives), which may or may not work as intended.
+Another reason is insurance and employer incentives (or disincentives), which may or may not work as intended.
 For example, with LNI payout rates, some providers avoid complex patients or claims.
 Another challenge is data limitations – medical data can be fragmented making it harder to look at past medical conditions.
 Finally, there are state rules and regulations (e.g., provider networks, incentives, utilization reviews, etc.), dictating what is “feasible”.
 These are our main focus areas that we hope to challenge and disrupt.
 Below are more specific topics that we plan to investigate and influence.

 Access to quality treatment